 # beadm create <appropriate-backup-name>

-- Change the publisher in the global zone.
+- Change the publisher in the global zone and all linked zones

 - Shut down and detach any ipkg branded zones:

 # zoneadm -z <zonename> shutdown ... use the following command to check when the zone has shut down ... # zoneadm -z <zonename> list -v # zoneadm -z <zonename> detach

 It is also a good idea to take a ZFS snapshot of the zone root in case it’s needed for rollback (such as if there are issues with the zone upgrade.)

 - Perform the update, optionally specifying the new boot-environment name:

 This will create a new BE and install the new packages into it.
 When this is complete, reboot your system.
 The new BE will now be the default option in loader.

 # init 6

 If upgrading from OmniTI OmniOS first install the OmniOSce CA certificate: